XpectoPetroleum/GO-R/README.md

   - I have tested this code with the Ambernix RG35XXSP and Roland GO:Piano only.
 Other Knulli supported handhelds should work if they have USB OTG.
 We need to get more variants.

 - **Why KNULLI?**
-  USB MIDI support, Excellent touchscreen/gamepad support, EmulationStation frontend, Python + Pygame usually available or easily added, wireless file transfer (SMB), OTA updates, and strong community for these low-power ARM devices.
+  USB MIDI support, Excellent touchscreen/gamepad support, Python + Pygame support, wireless file transfer (SMB), OTA updates, and strong community for these low-power ARM devices.

 - **Hardware Needed** (beyond the handheld):
   - MIDI-capable Roland GO: series keyboard/piano